Investigating Arsene Wenger’s claim that over three signings is too many

-There is no better example in that regard than Sunderland, who signed 13 new players across two windows on their way to relegation last season, having signed 14 the season before, 10 the season before that, and an incredible 19 the season before that.
+There is no better example in that regard than Sunderland, who signed 13 new players across two windows on their way to relegation in 2017, having signed 14 the season before, 10 the season before that, and an incredible 19 the season before that.

 Sunderland 2016-17 – Ten (including back-up keeper)

 Aston Villa 2015-16 – Twelve (including back-up keeper)